Dr Oliver Thurley

 In early 2017, the piece ‘whose veil remains inscrutable’ was released as part of Ensemble Nikel’s retrospective box-set A Decade.
 I have recently published journal articles exploring fragility in the work of Jakob Ullmann.
 In 2015, I was a winner of Heather Roche’s crowd-funded commissioning competition.
 In the same year, I produced a short film with Austrian composer and organist Klaus Lang and violist Barbara Konrad, carrying a harmonium over Ilkley Moor.

-I hold a PhD in music composition and is currently a teaching fellow at the University of Leeds, UK.
+I hold a PhD in music composition and I am currently a teaching fellow at the University of Leeds, UK.

 I compose contemporary instrumental music, focusing on aspects of quietness and fragility to invoke a sense of disquiet.
 As a composer, my work focuses on aspects of quietness, fragility, temporal disorientation, timbral instability and computational/algorithmic procedure.
 Other areas of research interests include: